 Pursuant to the Merger Agreement, Capitol agreed to acquire all of the outstanding equity interests from Old Doma's equity holders (the "Sellers") for \$2,917 million, which consists of cash payments (at the election of cash eligible Old Doma equity holders) of \$20.1 million ("Cash Consideration") and equity consideration in the form of (i) the issuance of shares of common stock ("Share Consideration") and (ii) rollover of certain of Old Doma's outstanding options and warrants, upon the closing of the Business Combination (the "Closing").
 Concurrently with the signing of the Merger Agreement, Capitol entered into a subscription agreement to sell 30.0 million shares of common stock to investors, for an aggregate of \$300.0 million of proceeds, referred to as the "PIPE Financing."
-The Cash Consideration was funded with Capitol's Class A common stock, or fees and expenses related to the Business Combination and the related proposed financing transactions, the proceeds from Capitol's Trust Account and the PIPE Financing will be used as working capital and for general corporate purposes by the combined company.
+The Cash Consideration was funded with Capitol's available cash as of the Closing.
+To the extent not used to pay the Cash Consideration, the redemption price for any properly redeemed shares of Capitol's Class A common stock, or fees and expenses related to the Business Combination and the related proposed financing transactions, the proceeds from Capitol's Trust Account and the PIPE Financing will be used as working capital and for general corporate purposes by the combined company.
 The number of shares of common stock issued as Share Consideration was based on a \$10.00 per share value.
 For additional information regarding the consideration payable in the Business Consideration, see the section "Prospectus Summary-Background."